JeniaSan/LiteraryLoom/README.md

 - PostgreSQL (https://www.postgresql.org/download/)
 - Docker (https://www.docker.com/)
 - Maven (https://maven.apache.org/download.cgi)
-- P.S.
-FOR MENTORS : I will change this section to swagger in the future when I deploy the project to AWS
 ## How to start this app:
 Download git repository by git command:
  ```bash